Sultan Al Jaber: Abu Dhabi National Oil Company

 Al Jaber has tried to position the UAE as a leader on environmental issues, and himself as an environmental advocate.
 Under Al Jaber, ADNOC has invested in carbon capture and green hydrogen projects, while also committing to power its operations with renewable energy sources.
 However, critics say these investments pale in comparison to Al Jaber's expansion of gas and oil production and are part of a greenwashing campaign.
 Stanley Reed, an energy journalist for the New York Times, commented that these announcements were in part "image-burnishing", and that while Abu Dhabi's government sought to diversify its economy, it also aimed to maintain a significant future market for its oil reserves.

 Dr. Sultan Al Jaber unveiled the world's first renewable energy facility capable of providing uninterrupted power at the Abu Dhabi Sustainability Week 2025.
-This project combines 5.2GW of solar PV with 19GW hours of battery storage to produce 1GW of continuous baseload renewable energy.
+This project combines 5.2GW of solar PV with 19 GWh of battery storage to produce 1GW of continuous baseload renewable energy.

+Early in the U.S.-Iranian war, he called for a ceasefire, calling for the unconditional opening of the Strait of Hormuz. "“The Strait was not built, engineered, financed or constructed by any state.
+It is a natural passage governed by the United Nations Convention on the Law of the Sea, which guarantees transit as a matter of right; not a privilege to be granted, withheld or weaponized,” H.E Dr Al Jaber said, adding: “Conditional passage is not passage.
+It is control by another name.
+The Strait must be open — fully, unconditionally, and without restriction," he wrote on LinkedIn.